 SUNDAY AT A GLANCE

-Christ Community Church was planted with the purpose of showing the beauty of Jesus to the heart of Denton, which informs everything we do.
+Christ Community Church was planted with the purpose of making disciples who are being changed by the beauty of Jesus in everyday life.
+This informs everything we do.

-We meet at 10:30am in the Campus Theatre in Downtown Denton (214 W. Hickory St).
-Our services tend to last just over one hour.
+We meet at 10:30am in the 102 Maple St. Our services tend to last about an hour and a half.

 When you arrive, you’ll be greeted by volunteers who can direct you to where you’ll need to go.

-If you have children between 3 months and 5th grade , they can be checked into C3 Kids, where they’ll learn to worship Jesus with kids their own age (during the school-year, our 6th-12th grade ministry, C3 Arise, meets on Wednesday nights).
+If you have children between 3 months and 5th grade, they can be checked into C3 Kids, where they’ll learn to worship Jesus with kids their own age.

-The rest of us will gather in the main auditorium.
+The rest of us will gather in the main sanctuary.